-In Brynne Herbert and Mrs Moneypenny's latest Financial Times column, they discuss whether the sharing economy is a key part of the millennial mindset.
+In Brynne Herbert and Mrs Moneypenny's latest Financial Times column, they debate whether office space is for the team or client.

 We moved into new offices in London and San Francisco this month.
 Goodbye old cramped spaces and rowdy neighbours.
 Hello mini golf, PlayStation, sweet jars and excellent video conferencing.

 You might wonder why office spaces today — particularly those inhabited by technology companies like us — have so many amenities.

 It is because millennials look for something different in the physical spaces where they work — much as they look for something different in the culture of the companies they chose to work for.

 Companies that are really great at culture bring it to life in their policies, rituals, recruiting and, yes, their physical spaces.

 Millennials have a more fluid concept of work and life than older generations.
 At many start-up offices, days are flexible.
 Work and life intermingle at “chill-out” areas, where we brainstorm and gossip.